 Ospreys were extinct in Wales until very recently and even now we only know of 5 pairs in the country.
 They have started to nest here again at a few protected sites.
 One of these is the Dyfi Osprey Project south of Machynlleth.
 You are almost guaranteed to see these magnificent birds swooping around during the summer!

-After you’re done exploring this beautiful part of Wales, head back to our holiday site and take a relaxing dip in the Penrhos swimming pool before your delicious, comforting meal at our on-site restaurant.
+After you’re done exploring this beautiful part of Wales, head back to our caravan park in mid Wales and take a relaxing dip in the Penrhos swimming pool before your delicious, comforting meal at our on-site restaurant.

 Penrhos Park: a place for all the family to explore nature and wildlife at your own pace.